Nepal

 window of Patan Museum, old Patan Palace kathmandu

-View of one of the highly ornate windows of Patan Museum, housed in the old royal palace of the Malla kings © LALIDA BOONMEE
+One of the ornate windows of Patan Museum reveals the extraordinary woodwork and detail that define the royal palace of the Malla kings. © LALIDA BOONMEE

 golden decoration figures in temple in patan kathmandu